Feminism in Latin America: Latina suffragists

-Latina suffragists refers to suffrage activists of Latin American origin who advocated for women's right to vote.
+Latina suffragists refer to suffrage activists of Latin American origin who advocated for women's right to vote.

+Prominent Latina suffragists

 One of the most notable Latina suffragists is Adelina Otero-Warren from the state of New Mexico.
 Ortero-Warren was a prominent local organizer for the Congressional Union for Woman Suffrage organized by Alice Paul.
 She was chosen by Paul to organize suffragists on behalf of the Congressional Union in 1917.